Q & A

 What are "depth methods"?

 Jungian, Depth, Transpersonal, and Archetypal psychologies have developed many methods for working with the wider human consciousness and unconscious mind.
 These include active imagination, dreamwork, and work with the energies of symbols, archetypes, and myths as well as looking at the presence of synchronicity and stories in your life.
 Somatic methods used include the body/mind process of Eugene Gendlin's Focusing work and the felt sense skill (see below), a cellular awareness process, and a mindfulness based somatic body scan.
-Shamanic methods include guided shamanic journeying, and symbolic methods include engaging the images and symbols accessed in your experiential work as well as with creative expression (drawing, painting, movement).
+Shamanic methods include guided shamanic journey processes, while symbolic methods include engaging the images and symbols accessed in your experiential work as well as with creative expression (drawing, painting, movement).
 You may choose to explore what the pioneering psychoanalyst Carl Jung called "complexes", and how they are working in your life, or engage in shadow work (the way you feel and act that you're not consciously aware of).
 Grounded methods of working with fear, anxiety, grief and resistance are all part of the "depth method" toolbox.

 What is Depth Psychology?